Propagating Lavender from Cuttings the Quick and Easy Way!

-Propagating lavender from cuttings is an easy and fun way to get more.
-Create a hedge of this sweet smelling, pollinator loved plant on a budget.
+Propagating lavender from cuttings is such an easy and fun way to get more.
+Create a hedge of this sweet-smelling, pollinator magnet on a budget.

-I have included a video version of this at the end of the post.
-If you so wish, please subscribe to my new YouTube channel which will be dedicated to gardening and DIY.
+I have included a full video version of this at the end of the post.
+If you so wish, please subscribe to my new YouTube channel which is dedicated to gardening and DIY.

 Yes, that photo above is of an actual lavender plant that I started from a cutting.
-I am attempting a topiary and so far so good, even if it is a slow process.
-It is very green right now, that is new Spring growth, as it matures it will turn the typical grey green you see on most lavender plants.
+I am attempting to create a lavender topiary and so far so good, even if it is a slow process.
+It is very green right now, that is new Spring growth, as it matures it will turn the typical grey-green you see on many lavender plants.

 To take cuttings you can use the new growth as well as some more mature growth (not too woody but woodier than the really green ones).
-Notice in the photo below a couple are more green than the others.
-That is because I took the new growth off the plant above to make cuttings which over wintered in my greenhouse.
+Notice in the photo below that a couple are greener than the others.
+That is because I took the new growth off the plant above to make cuttings which overwintered in my greenhouse.

 The darker ones are from my outside plant and they were a bit more mature.
 Below is the twig or branch I snapped off of the outside plant.